 SharePoint Online: Delete Version History using PowerShell

 The versioning feature in SharePoint Online allows you to access previous copies of a document or list items.
-By default, versioning is enabled on your SharePoint Online document libraries.
+Versioning is enabled by default on your SharePoint Online document libraries.
 When a user makes edits, SharePoint automatically creates a new version with metadata such as created by, Timestamps, etc.

 How to Delete Version History in SharePoint Online?

-In this blog post, we’ll look at how to delete version history in SharePoint Online.
-This can come in handy if you need to clear out older versions of files that are taking up storage space, or simply want to clean up previous versions.
+In this blog post, we’ll examine how to delete version history in SharePoint Online.
+This can be useful if you need to delete older versions of files that are taking up storage space, or want to clean up previous versions.
 We’ll also show you how to delete version history in SharePoint Online quickly and easily using PowerShell.

 To delete all previous versions of a document in SharePoint, follow these steps:

-- Navigate to your SharePoint Library, select the file, and then click on “Version History” from the ribbon menu.
+1. Navigate to your SharePoint Library, select the file, and then click on “Version History” from the ribbon menu.sharepoint online delete version history using powershell

 SharePoint Online: Delete Version History using PowerShell